-How often you should wash your bedding — and the right way to do it
+How often you should wash your sheets — and the right way to do it

 We spend a third of our lives on our bedding, leaving behind 56 hours a week of sweat, body oil and dead skin cells.
 So how often should we be washing away that funk?
 And what's the best way to do so?

 We asked Mary Zeitler of Whirlpool's Institute of Home Science for professional tips on tackling this chore.
-From water temperature to drying time, there's definitely a right way and wrong way to do the job.
-Follow these tips and not only will your sheets be cleaner, they'll last longer, too.
+From water temperature to drying time, there's definitely a right way and wrong way to wash bedding.
+Whether you're wondering how to wash new sheets for the first time or how to wash bedding you've had for a while, following these tips will help you get your sheets cleaner — and help your bedding last longer, too.

-- To keep dust mites and other allergens at bay, Zeitler suggests washing sheets once a week.
+To keep dust mites and other allergens at bay, Zeitler suggests washing and changing your sheets once a week.

-- Sheets need lots of room to get clean, so don't jam too many sheets into each load.
+- Sheets and comforters need lots of room to get clean, so don't jam too many into each load.

 - Never wrap sheets around the agitator — they'll tear and wrinkle.